-chargeability model of latest iteration.
+Chargeability model of latest iteration.
 This file is overwritten at the end of each iteration.

 ipinv2d.out

-value of the objective function and the value of the Tikhonov parameter as functions of iteration.
+Value of the objective function and the value of the Tikhonov parameter as functions of iteration.

 ipinv2d.log

-log file containing detailed information about each iteration.
+Log file containing detailed information about each iteration.

 ipinv2d.pre

-predicted apparent chargeability data from the inverted model in the latest iteration.
+Predicted apparent chargeability data from the inverted model in the latest iteration.
 The predicted data are in the format of obs_ip.dat with the field corresponding to the data error removed.
 This file is overwritten at the end of each iteration.

 NOTE-1: To have the program display a sample input file, type: ipinv2d -inp